The Royal Commission into Aged Care Quality and Safety has published its Interim Report. The final report is due by 12 November 2020.

 Melbourne 1 (9-11, 13 September) inquired into younger people in residential aged care, with a focus on impact, drivers and appropriateness of allocation policy as well as how to best support young people wishing to leave residential aged care.

 Melbourne 2 (7-9, 11 October) inquired into diversity in aged care, including culturally and linguistically diverse people, LGBTI groups, Aboriginal and/or Torres Strait Islander people, care leavers, veterans, and the homeless or those at risk of homelessness.

 Melbourne 3 (14-18 October) inquired into the aged care workforce, with a focus on how to enhance capacity and how to make the aged care sector a more attractive and rewarding place to work.

 - Mudgee 4-6 November: will inquire into arrangements for and issues associated with the provision of aged care services in regional areas, including Multi-Purpose Services.
 The Hearing will have a particular focus on aged care services in the Mudgee region.

 - Hobart 11-15 November: will inquire into the operations of selected Approved Providers that operate residential aged care facilities in Tasmania and elsewhere in Australia.

-Future hearings are expected to be held in the weeks commencing 9 December 2019.
+Future hearing dates in 2020 have not yet been announced.
 The location of each hearing will be announced as arrangements are finalised.